 Surprisingly, Jesus never claimed to be a religious leader.
 He never got into religious politics or pushed an ambitious agenda, and he ministered almost entirely outside the established religious framework.

-The truth of Zacharias’ point is underscored by the number of times in the Gospels that Jesus’ teaching message was simply “Come to me” or “Follow me” or “Obey me.”
+That point is underscored by the number of times in the Gospels that Jesus’ teaching message was simply “Come to me” or “Follow me” or “Obey me.”
 Also, Jesus made it clear that his primary mission was to forgive sins, something only God could do.

 In The World’s Great Religions, Huston Smith observed that of all religious leaders only Jesus claimed to be divine.